Psivant/stormmsite/docs/tutorials/tutorial_i.md

 ## The CUDA Side of Things
 The code for our CUDA unit is not complex.
-It must define an implementation for the wrapper function `wrapTheSummationLaunch`, which branches over various recognized arithemtic types to be
+It must define an implementation for the wrapper function `wrapTheSummationLaunch`, which branches over various recognized arithmetic types to be
 summed:
 ```
 extern void wrapTheSummationLaunch(const void* vdata, const size_t n, void* vresult,